Text Size :

 As responsible adults, we take care of our health by eating right and exercising often.
 It is just as important for us to get the recommended vaccines that protect us from different diseases and conditions.

-Vaccinations for adults offer protection against common infectious diseases including influenza (flu), pneumococcal disease which can cause pneumonia (a serious bacterial infection of the lungs), Covid-19, and human papillomavirus (HPV) which can lead to cervical cancer
+Vaccinations for adults offer protection against common infectious diseases including influenza (flu), pneumococcal disease which can cause pneumonia (a serious bacterial infection of the lungs), COVID-19, and human papillomavirus (HPV) which can lead to cervical cancer.

 While most healthy adults tend to recover from the flu, the same illness can be life-threatening to the elderly, those who have co-morbidity (concurrent medical conditions) or are immunocompromised (people with weakened immune systems).
 The influenza, pneumococcal vaccines in particular are especially beneficial to people aged 65 and above, or any adult with weakened immune system or certain medical conditions.
-HPV vaccinations are recommended for the prevention of cervical cancer and all adult females to receive it before age of 26 years old for the most effective protection.
-COVID-19 vaccinations are recommended for all adults.
-Vaccines are very effective in reducing the chance of becoming infected and reducing the severity of illness if you do become infected.
+For protection against pneumococcal disease, you only require 1 dose of 20-valent pneumococcal conjugate vaccine (PCV20), or 1 dose of 13-valent pneumococcal conjugate vaccine (PCV13) and/or 1 or more doses of pneumococcal polysaccharide vaccine (PPSV23), depending on age or medical conditions.
+For protection against the flu, you will require a dose every year during the flu season.

 Vaccines aren't only for your protection.
 By reducing your chance of becoming infected, they also protect the people closest to you, especially those who are at higher risk of developing complications from certain diseases (e.g. flu, pneumonia or COVID-19), such as young children and the elderly.